AVSLab/basilisk/docs/source/Install/installBuild.rst

 --------------------------

 The ``conan install`` command must always be run to install the required dependencies and compile them.
-If the developer wishes, the ``cmake`` can be run directly instead of relying on the ``conan build`` step discussed above.
+If the developer wishes, the ``cmake`` can be run directly from the ``dist3`` distribution folder instead of relying on the ``conan build`` step discussed above.

-The following table summarizes the optional flags that can be provided to ``cmake``:
+The following table summarizes the optional Basilisk related flags that can be provided to ``cmake``.
+If they are not used, then the shown default behaviors are used.

 .. list-table:: ``cmake`` Basilisk Build Flags
     :widths: 25 15 70